zkoss/zkdoc/zk_component_ref/Listbox.md

 ### Span

-By default, when sizedByContent is true, the listheaders only take the required space.
+{% include versionSince\|5.0.6 %} By default, when sizedByContent is
+true, the listheaders only take the required space.

 <figure>
 <img src="ZKComRef_Listbox_Nospan.png"